Acidothermus

 Acidothermus cellulolyticus is a species of gram-variable bacteria.
 It is the only member of the genus Acidothermus and the family Acidothermaceae.

 History

 A. cellulolyticus was first isolated from acidic hot springs at Yellowstone National Park in 1987.

 Etymology

-The name Acidothermus derives from:Latin adjective acidus, sour, acid; Greek adjective thermos (θερμός), hot; New Latin masculine gender noun Acidothermus, acid and hot (loving).
+The name Acidothermus derives from:Latin adjective acidus, sour, acid; Greek adjective thermos (θερμός), hot; Neo-Latin masculine gender noun Acidothermus, acid and hot (loving).